 Home-Coming 1925 and things discovered along the way

 Last fall we were asked about the number of Homecoming celebrations that had been held over the years at Presbyterian College.
-Our best calculation after considerable research and subtraction of several years during WWII when celebrations were not held placed 2012 as the 78th year of Homecoming festivities at PC.
-You might think we have lists in the Archives for this sort of information, however, most questions we receive in the Archives take detailed research and close reading in several different sources.
+Our best calculation after considerable research and subtraction of several years during WWII when celebrations were not held, placed 2012 as the 78th year of Homecoming festivities at PC.
+You might think we have lists in the Archives for this sort of information, however, most questions we receive require detailed research and close reading in several different sources.

 Last week, while perusing the bound volumes of the student newspaper, The Blue Stocking, I found in the September 26, 1925 issue, that Presbyterian was scheduled to play Oglethorpe on Home-Coming Day, Nov.
 13th of that year.
 The discovery of this information negates the 78th Homecoming theory.